DataDog/trace-examples/python/README.md

 ```

 Note that both the error log and the access log are redirected to the std out for debug purposes.

+## Django 1.4 sample app

+The django sample app is a super simple app as per the django getting started tutorial.

+At the moment a WSGI image is not provided to run this image.

+Note that you may need a virtual env with python2.7 installed.
+Once you have it you will find a requirements.txt file in the app folder.